 Most dietitians, nutritionists and health experts agree these days on some common basic principles when it comes to nutrition: eliminate most processed junk foods and eat a greater amount of foods closer to their natural whole state.

-This is largely true for whatever dietary regimes
+This is largely true for whatever type of diet

 you to choose to adhere to, whether vegan, raw vegan, vegetarian, paleo,